KazWolfe/HuskyBot/README.md

 This configuration also allows Docker to be launched on managed services, like ECS or similar.

 Note that the initial build will take a while due to dependency updates.
 This is normal, and future launches using `docker run` will be quick.
-The bot will automagically take care of updates after it is built, meaning bot owners have a seamless experience.
+The bot will automatically take care of updates after it is built, meaning bot owners have a seamless experience.

 ### Required Permissions